 - Evidence of exposure and success in areas of quantitative study during one's undergraduate and, if applicable, graduate coursework or in one's professional career;

 - Evidence of business and/or financial acumen through one's prior career positions, current work, leadership roles and responsibilities, and industry experience;

-- Evidence of appropriate written and verbal communication skills following a review of one's admission materials, written personal statement, and one's interview with the assistant dean or assistant director of EMBA programs.
+- Evidence of appropriate written and verbal communication skills following a review of one's admission materials, written personal statement, and one's interview with admissions committee members.

 - Online application form; Non-refundable fee of $60

 - Essay/personal statement outlining your interest and goals in pursuing a graduate program

 - Official transcripts from all postsecondary colleges or universities attended sent directly to Loyola from institution(s).
 This includes transcripts from part-time study, study abroad, coursework taken in high school, and from institutions that have awarded the applicant a bachelor's master's, or doctoral degree or an advanced certificate.
 Applicants who hold degrees or have earned credits from non-U.S. institutions (not study abroad programs) must have a course-by course evaluation and translation done by a Loyola recognized evaluation services agency.
 Loyola recommends World Education Services (www.wes.org).

 - One professional letter of recommendation (typically one from an immediate supervisor)

 - Personal Interview